oskariorg/oskari-frontend/api/mapping/drawtools/request/stopdrawingrequest.md

 Again, this expects that drawing has been started for id 'myplaces' and will result in an 'DrawingEvent' where id is 'myplaces' with the drawn shape as geojson available in event.getGeoJson().

-Draw but don't send out an event:
+Complete a draw but don't send out an event:
 ```javascript
 var sb = Oskari.getSandbox();
 sb.postRequestByName('DrawTools.StopDrawingRequest', ['measure', true, true]);